LSAT StrategyMay 12, 2026

 If you have an extremely competitive or niche legal field that you want to practice in, you should research which law schools have the strongest connections to job placement in those fields.
 Based on those results, your desired location MIGHT change.
 You should note the median GPAs and LSAT scores of those schools.

-The lower your goal score is, the more it will limit which schools you should apply to.
-The higher your goal score, the wider a net you can cast.
+The lower your goal score is, that will limit which schools you should apply to.
+The higher your goal score, that will widen how large a net you cast.

 Your financial resources WILL impact your timeline and your goal score.

-You could be a student where high financial debt from law school is not an option for you because you know that your paycheck will be average at best while you are fulfilling your dream of being a nonprofit attorney working for Legal Aid.
-You have access to financial support from your family or a job currently and want to invest a good portion of it into LSAT tutoring now, so you can get as high a score as possible — and as LARGE a scholarship as possible.
+You could be a student where high financial debt from law school is not an option for you because you know that your paycheck will be average at best while you are fulfilling your dream of being a non profit attorney working for Legal Aid.
+You have access to financial support from your family or a job currently and want to invest a good portion of it into the LSAT tutoring now, so you can get as high a score as possible so you can get as LARGE a scholarship as possible.
 That makes sense and is good thinking.

 (Also, if this is you, call us.
-I am a former nonprofit worker and a sucker for stories about people bogged down by the system, and I will do my best to connect you to the right free resources and might even give you a session for free.)
+I am a former non profit worker and a sucker for stories about people bogged down by the system and will do my best to connect you to the right free resources and might even give you a session for free).

-You might find yourself on the opposite end of the spectrum: your finances are taken care of, law school debt is not a concern, and you just want to go to law school now.
-In that case, you can shorten your timeline, because most likely you will not need as high a score as someone who cannot go to law school without a merit-based scholarship.
+You might find yourself on the opposite end of the spectrum.
+Your finances are taken care of, law school debt is not a concern to you, and you just want to go to law school now!
+In that case you can shorten your timeline because most likely you will not need as high a score as someone who cannot go to law school without a merit based scholarship.

-If you went to an Ivy League school for undergrad, majored in Engineering, and received a 2.5 GPA, most likely admissions officers would not put you in the same category as someone who got a 2.5 GPA majoring in Communications from a much lower-ranked university.
+If you went to an Ivy League school for undergrad, majored in Engineering, and received a 2.5 GPA, most likely admissions officers would not put you in the same category as someone who got a 2.5 GPA from a student who majored in Communications from a much lower ranked university.

 Admissions officers understand that some majors are very difficult inherently and that it is almost unheard of to get As in Advanced Calculus.
-They also understand that many students have lower grades their freshman year and hopefully achieve more balance and know-how their sophomore year.
-They also understand that almost everyone goes through some crisis at some point in their undergrad journey.
+They also understand that many students have lower grades their freshman year and hopefully achieve more balance and know how their sophomore year.
+They also understand almost everyone goes through some crisis at some point in their undergrad journey.

 So if your dream school requires a 3.5 GPA and checks all the other boxes, but you have a 3.2, don't count yourself out too early.
 There MAY BE wiggle room!

-The big takeaway: When you're researching schools, if your GPA is below the median, add a couple of points to your LSAT score goal to overcompensate for the lower GPA.
+Essentially, when you're researching schools, if your GPA is below the median score, add a couple points to your LSAT score goal to overcompensate for lower GPA.

 Frequently Asked Questions